gaelforget/ECCOv4/example_scripts/README.md

 ##Instructions

 ###Step 1:
-- Using the AWS console, launch a micro-instance of the Amazon Linux AMI (ami-9be6f38c at time of writing); **log into this micro-instance** and install the [cfncluster software][]:
+- Using the AWS console, launch a micro-instance of the Amazon Linux AMI (e.g., ami-9be6f38c) and **log into this micro-instance**.
-`sudo yum -y update`
-`sudo pip install cfncluster`
-- To download a cfncluster config file template for ECCO v4 r2, type:
+- install software and set-up the [cfncluster software][] for ECCO v4 r2:
  `sudo yum -y install git`
 `git clone https://github.com/gaelforget/ECCO_v4_r2`
-`mkdir .cfncluster`
-`cp ECCO_v4_r2/example_scripts/config.step2 .cfncluster/config`
+`source ./ECCO_v4_r2/example_scripts/setup_cfncluster.sh`
+- Information provided by the user via `setup_cfncluster.sh` gets stored in the .cfncluster/config file which can then be used by cfncluster to launch instances.

 ###Step 2:
-- To allow cfncluster to launch instances, type `cfncluster configure` and provide user information as prompted; cfncluster will edit this infomation in the .cfncluster/config template.
-- To **create the cluster (e.g., mycluster1)**, type `cfncluster create mycluster1`
+- To **create the cluster** (e.g., mycluster1), type `cfncluster create mycluster1`
 - This process launches the master and compute instances according to the .cfncluster/config specifications.
 Instances launched by cfncluster can be monitored via the AWS console.
 - The cluster creation process may take 30 minutes or more.
 To verify that the process completed successfully, type `cfncluster status mycluster1` afterwards.